cgat-developers/ruffus/doc/Tutorial.rst

         .. _checking-multiple-times:

-        This means that ruffus *may* ask any task if their jobs are out of date more than once:
+        This means that *ruffus* *may* ask any task if their jobs are out of date more than once:

         * once when deciding whether/how to run the pipeline
         * once when actually executing the task.

-    ruffus tries to be clever / efficient, and does the minimal amount of querying.
+    *Ruffus* tries to be clever / efficient, and does the minimal amount of querying.

 .. _simple-example: